Indoor Winter Vegetable Gardening

 Proper watering is crucial for the health and growth of your indoor winter vegetables.
 Check the moisture level of the potting mix by inserting your finger into the soil up to the first knuckle.
 If it feels dry, it’s time to water.
 Use a watering can with a narrow spout to water at the base of the plants, avoiding wetting the leaves.
 Ensure thorough watering until you see water coming out of the drainage holes.
 Avoid overwatering, as it may lead to root rot.

-See also Indoor Gardening In Winter
+See also Tools For Indoor Gardening

 Humidity Control